 - travel to aggregate offers, send last-minute deals, and make bookings;

 - education to send newsletters and invitations to webinars;

 - state services to collect feedback and give quick access to public data;

 - HR to select candidates and automate internal tasks.

 What makes chatbots so cool?

 Chatbots help companies talk to their customers.
-They give you necessary guidance and you don’t have to wait for an agent’s response.
-They save the employees’ time and take on basic communications, and users get help more quickly.
+They give you the necessary guidance, and you don’t have to wait for an agent’s response.
+They save the employees’ time and provide assistance to users more quickly.